Policy 2145 Suicide Prevention

 Policy 5630 – Volunteers

 The procedure provides guidelines on the use of volunteers.
-The key points are that principals approve volunteers for their school, they must always work under the direction of staff members and the District VIBES coordinators process all volunteers for approval.
+The key points are that principals approve volunteers for their school, they must always work under the direction of staff members and the District Volunteer coordinators process all volunteers for approval.
 The management of volunteers and the training of volunteers is the responsibility of the school and volunteers are subject to the same standard for professional conduct as staff members.
 Jeff Lowell, District Athletics and Activities Director is a good resource to use if there are questions regarding the addition of volunteers.

 Policy 6102 – District Fundraising Activities